 Luke returned to GSA Conservatoire in 2010 to complete the degree extension to his course.
 He graduated in 2011 with a BA (Hons) Degree in Professional Production Skills (2:1 upper division).

 In November 2011 he set up Theatre Bath, an online community whose aim is to strengthen links between theatre companies in Bath and help to celebrate and champion theatre in this area.
 Theatre Bath has already had many successes including a concert in Royal Victoria Park.
 An open meeting with the Bath Chronicle when reviews were threatened to be cut from the paper and the Bath Theatre Matters Conference which took place in the Guildhall, Bath in October 2013.

-Luke spent four-and-a-half years working 15hrs a week at Bath Spa University as Assistant Events Manager and Duty Manager of Burdall’s Yard.
+From 2013 to 2017 Luke worked at Bath Spa University as Assistant Events Manager and Duty Manager of Burdall’s Yard.

 In July 2013 he was asked by Wiltshire Arts Promoters to come on board and help get their new website – Wiltshire Loves Arts up and running.
-The site is due to be finished in January 2014 and will contain information on all cultural events within Wiltshire.
+The site contains information on all cultural events within Wiltshire.